You'll need to be able to lead as well as work as part of a team.

 - Themed restaurants

 - Café bars

-Vacancies are advertised online, by careers services, specialist recruitment agencies and in local and national newspapers.
-More information can be found in publications such as The Caterer and British Hotelier and Restaurateur and on the Institute of Hospitality website.
-Networking and speculative approaches to employers are advisable, particularly for graduate training schemes with larger restaurants.
+Vacancies are advertised online, by careers services, by specialist recruitment agencies, in publications such as The Caterer (and its online equivalent) and on the Institute of Hospitality website.
+Networking and speculative approaches to employers are advisable.

 Appropriate personal qualities, practical experience and business acumen are generally regarded as being just as important as academic qualifications.
 Gaining practical hotel, catering, restaurant, waitressing or customer service work experience is essential.